Just-Roma/AutoDorker/README.md

       <img src="https://github.com/Just-Roma/AutoDorker/assets/64587275/1f1aec89-f665-4b51-b912-cfb184d77164" width="750" height="400">

 # How to use:
-The extension can execute hundreds of dorks for all engines simultaneously.
+The extension can execute hundreds of dorks for a single engine while executing all engines simultaneously.
 It shall also be possible to execute several thousands dorks, but it depends on how much memory is available in the sessionStorage.
 If you want to use all engines at the same time, make sure that you have enough RAM, because simultaneous execution would consume ~ 1Gb memory.

 Available configurations files:
   - ./dorks.js is to add dorks for engine(s).